Read and Recover

 logo_transparent_background.png

-We have given away thousands of free ebooks to those suffering from hardship.
-Based on reader’s responses from around the world, we have come to learn that many of those suffering have one thing in common: a medical condition.
-Many are chronic or terminal, confined to hospitals or rehab centers for weeks or months at a time.
-Depression is common, and it can affect one’s will to live.
+I have given away thousands of free ebooks to those suffering from hardship.
+Based on reader’s responses from around the world, I have come to learn that many of those suffering have one thing in common: many have a chronic or terminal medical condition, confined to hospitals or rehab centers for weeks or months at a time.
+I have received countless emails detailing inconceivable hardship, and I have come to learn of the great need and I have come to realize that escaping into a great book can sometimes be the only solace for patients.
+Some have reported that reading is all they have left to live for, and that it gives them strength to fight.
+I have learned firsthand about the unintended power of entertainment.

 “I think this Kobo ereader is cool.
 I like checking out how many books I can read for free.”